Mandela treated for pneumonia, breathing ‘without difficulty’

 “He continues to respond to treatment and is comfortable.”

-The update comes after Mandela was said to be in good spirits and making steady progress after his third hospitalisation in four months.
+On Friday, Mandela was said to be in good spirits and making steady progress after his third hospitalisation in four months.

 There were no details on Saturday on how long he would remain at an undisclosed hospital.

 Mandela’s recent health troubles have triggered an outpouring of prayers but have also seen South Africans come to terms with the mortality of the revered Nobel Peace Prize winner.

 The former president is idolised in his home nation, where he is seen as the architect of South Africa’s peaceful transition from white minority-ruled police state to hope-filled democracy.

 Nearly 20 years after he came to power in 1994, the first black president remains a unifying symbol in a country still riven by racial tensions and deep inequality.

 It is the second time this month that Mandela has been admitted to hospital, after spending a night for check-ups on March 9.